Mathieu Choinière: Grasshoppers

-On 27 August 2024, Choinière made the jump into European football, signing a three-year contract with Swiss Super League side Grasshoppers.
-He made his debut for his new club on 21 September 2024 against Servette, and scored the first goal in an eventual 2–2 draw.
+On August 27, 2024, Choinière made the jump into European football, signing a three-year contract with Swiss Super League side Grasshoppers.
+He made his debut for his new club on September 21, 2024, against Servette, and scored the first goal in an eventual 2–2 draw.

-LAFC (loan)
+Los Angeles FC

-On 28 July 2025, he was loaned to Grasshoppers' parent club LAFC until the end of 2025.
+On July 28, 2025, he was loaned to Grasshoppers' parent club Los Angeles FC until the end of 2025.
+On December 9, 2025, LAFC exercised their buy option to sign Choinière permanently.

 International career

 Youth

 Choinière has been called up to various youth camps for Canada.
 In 2017, he was called up to a Quebec-Canada U20 team to play friendlies against Haiti U20, who were preparing for the 2017 Jeux de la Francophonie.
 In May 2018, he was called up to the Canada U21 team for the 2018 Toulon Tournament.
 He scored a goal against France in the fifth-place playoff.
 In October 2018 Choinière was named to the Canadian Under-20 squad for the 2018 CONCACAF U-20 Championship.
 He scored in Canada's second game of the tournament against Guadeloupe.
 Choinière was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.